 OK so you may fervently go to the gym or to fitness classes for a couple of hours a day or a week, but what happens when you come out?
 Do you go back to hunch over the computer?
 Are you aware of your posture when you shop, clean, and take out the garbage?
 Functional Movement Training is a technique that teaches moving in the most efficient way during normal daily actions at all times.

 Many of my clients regard exercise as a burdensome duty that they must do whether they like it or not, thinking: "Oh I hate doing this but I better get on with it.
 Once I'm into it, I'll be OK and I'll feel better afterward.
 Besides, I have to do it or I'll grow fat and ugly!"
 That is the wrong mindset.
 Why?
 As soon as "exercising" becomes a repetitive burden, it can often do more harm than good with RSI (repetitive strain injury) and the punishing psychological damage that the "hamster on the wheel effect" causes.
 So what is the solution?

 - Learn as many different methods, disciplines, and techniques as possible.

-- Learn to move well and in the most body-friendly way at all times by applying the principles of Functional Movement Training.
+- Learn to move well and in the most body-friendly way at all times by applying the principles of Functional Training.

 Bringing diversity into training is possibly the most important tip to consider.
 Drawing from many different disciplines and methods allows for frequent changes in one's workout routine.
-It's crucial to add newly discovered moves that are best suited to meet your individual needs at that particular times in your life.
+It's crucial to add newly discovered moves that are best suited to meet your individual needs at particular times in your life.